DaKoala/MagicWar/README.md

 Above is a short part of the demo.
 If you want to view the whole video, please click [here](https://youtu.be/K3fQKdyuORs).

+There is also a screen capture demo.
+Click [here](https://www.youtube.com/watch?v=7uFNb8NIkQk) to view it.

 ## Credit

 * [Leap Motion](https://www.leapmotion.com/)